siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/zOS-external-artifact-download/overview.md

 ## Compatibility

-This plug-in requires 7.0.4 or later of UrbanCode Deploy.
+This plug-in requires 7.0.4 or later of DevOps Deploy.

 ## Installation

 No special steps are required for installation.
-See [Installing plug-ins in UrbanCode](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode").
+See [Installing plug-ins in DevOps](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps").

 ## History